jungleeee/blogBackups/blog/source/_posts/freertos-cli.md

         if you need to add one bit, please reduce one bit on 'OTHER'

     3、about submenu, please refer to the template in the file cli_register.c

+    4、The critical area problem is not considered in the program, and it is not recommended to use in interrupts, and high frequency is not recommended.

+    5、Provide the program under the ucos system.

+    6、Use caution if you don't do a lot of testing.
 ```

 [源码链接](https://github.com/jungleeee/FreeRTOS-CLI)